 Brewing calculations: malting and brewhouse

 Visit to a malting plant, a research centre, a small size brewery, a medium size brewery and a large size brewery

 Project work in teams will be made on a topic defined in the beginning of the course.

-Students will acquire a theoretical knowledge and the skills of
+Students will acquire a theoretical knowledge and skills of

-malting, brewing and fermentation in order and get the competences
+malting, brewing and fermentation and get the competences to assess

 - Identify and describe the processes in a standard brewery with respect to physical and chemical changes of raw materials, beer processing and normal analytical work to manage the process control.